Rings where a non-nilpotent sum of units is a unit: Affine algebras

+The goal of this section is to find algebraic and geometric characterizations of when the coordinate ring of an affine variety is \ua.

-\begin{thm} Let $R$ be an integral domain that is finitely generated over an algebraically closed field $k$.
+\begin{thm} Let $R$ be an integral domain that is finitely generated over a field $k$.
+Let $L$ be the integral closure of $k$ in $R$.
 Let $A=k[t,t^{-1}]$, where $t$ is an indeterminate over $k$.
-Then exactly one of the following is true: \begin{enumerate} \item $R$ is \ua, and the only $k$-algebra homomorphisms from $A$ to $R$ are the ones that send $t \mapsto \alpha$ for some $\alpha \in k^\times$ (i.e., $U(R) = k^\times$).
-None of these are injective. \item $R$ is not \ua, and there is an injective $k$-algebra map $\phi:A \ra R$.
-Moreover, for any such $\phi$, the image of the corresponding map on maximal ideal spaces $\Max R \ra \Max A \cong \puncaone$ is cofinite. \end{enumerate} \end{thm}
+Then $L$ is the unique maximal subfield of $R$ containing $k$.
+Moreover, exactly one of the following is true: \begin{enumerate} \item $R$ is \ua, and the only $k$-algebra homomorphisms from $A$ to $R$ are the ones that send $t \mapsto \alpha$ for some $\alpha \in L^\times$ (i.e., $U(R) = L^\times$).
+None of these are injective. \item $R$ is not \ua, and there is an injective $k$-algebra map $\phi:A \ra R$. \end{enumerate} \end{thm}